thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 #### A daily pattern game for iOS
 ![Gameplay Images](assets/images/Echodots/gameplay.png){:width="80%"}
 <br>
-Introducing the latest app from rakTech LLC, Echodots!
 Echodots is a daily pattern game where your memory is put to the test.
 Each day, a new 5-digit global sequence is displayed on the game board and you have 5 chances to repeat it back in the correct order.
 Track your streaks, share with friends, and go for the win!

-✅ Delightful ✅ Daily ✅ Play

 Coming soon to the App Store!